 When the RAW is restricted to STAs whose AID bits in the TIM element are set to 1 (the RAW Type field is set to 0 and the Bit 0 of the RAW Type Options field is set to 1 or the RAW Type field is set to 3), When an AP indicates that paged STAs only are allowed to the access the medium in the RAW, after receiving a TIM element, the paged STA starts to contend for the WM not earlier than the allocated time slot within the RAW defined as the function of STA position in the TIM element and the RAW group information in the RPS element (9.20.5.3), and non-paged STAs are not allowed to access the RAW.

 AP may designate a RAW for PS-Poll or trigger frames by setting the RAW type subfield of the RPS element to 3 (Triggering Frame RAW).
+In the Triggering Frame RAW, a triggered frame is limited to a QoS Null DATA contained in a non-A-MPDU frame.
 AP may designate a RAW for PS-Poll or trigger frames by setting the Slot Duration subfield in RPS element to the duration of PS-Poll/trigger frame exchange sequence and setting the Cross Slot Boundary subfield of RPS element to 0.
 In the Triggering Frame RAW, the STA transmits a PS-Poll frame or a trigger frame to the AP not earlier than the start of its assigned RAW slot.
 The duration of PS-Poll/trigger frame exchange sequence shall not exceed a slot duration calculated by the RAW Slot Definition Subfield in the RAW Assignment field of the RPS element.
 And, in the Triggering Frame RAW, crossing slot boundary is not allowed.
 If the RAW is designated only for PS-Poll or trigger frames, the STA transmits a PS-Poll frame or a trigger frame to the AP not earlier than the start of its assigned RAW slot.
 After receiving the PS-Poll frame or the trigger frame from the paged STA in the Triggering Frame RAW designated RAW, the AP shall responds immediately with an (NDP) ACK frame and may delivers the downlink BU data for the corresponding paged STAs after the end of the current Triggering Frame RAW. in the successive RAW, which is allocated after the current RAW.

 The AP may send a Resource Allocation frame at the beginning of the RAW with the Resource Allocation Frame Presence Indicator subfield set to 1 to indicate presence of downlink buffered data for paged STAs and the slot assignment within the RAW.
 The STA within the group indicated by the RAW Group field of the RAW with the Resource Allocation Frame Presence Indicator subfield set to 1 should listen to the Resource Allocation frame at the beginning of the RAW.